FRANCK BOCCACCINI

 COMPETENCE CENTER

-FBO Engineering runs a machining skills centre which aims to provide customers with high-performance and reliable machining solutions.
+FBO Engineering runs a machining competence centre whose aim is to provide customers with high-performance and reliable machining solutions.

-The competence centre is made up of partners who are leaders in their market and who provide high quality equipment and know-how.
+The skills centre is made up of partners who are leaders in their market and who bring high-flying equipment and know-how.

 Our news :

-Machining solutions for materials that are difficult to machine.
-In particular, materials without sulphur or lead.
+Machining solutions in materials that are difficult to machine, in particular materials without sulphur or lead input.

 Our method: